RZZT/Company-Documents/Drafts/draft-resolutions.md

 Current practice is to send an email to all Directors and the Secretary communicating approval.
 When a decision is made, all officers receive approval at the same time, making it redundant to require either nominating a single recipient or that the recipient to communicate the result to the others.
 This amendment removes these unnecessary requirements in circumstances where every officer receives approval at the same time.
 The date of the decision is then the date on which final approval is received from the last Director.

-## Draft Resolution 2018-8: Clarifying election of Directors
+## Special Resolution 2019-8: Clarifying election of Directors

 **Proposed by:** Mozart Olbrycht-Palmer